Sport & Development

 What is Ice Cross?

-Ice Cross is an adrenaline-filled, high-speed winter sport where athletes race down steep, icy tracks filled with jumps, sharp turns, and obstacles.
-Competitors, wearing ice skates and protective gear, navigate the challenging courses, striving to be the fastest and most skillful on the ice.
+Ice Cross is an adrenaline-fueled winter sport that captivates audiences with its high-speed races down steep, icy tracks.
+Athletes compete on challenging courses filled with jumps, sharp turns, and various obstacles.
+Clad in ice skates and protective gear, competitors navigate these thrilling courses, showcasing their speed and skill in a bid to become the fastest on the ice.

 Multiple athletes race head-to-head down a track, with the top finishers advancing to the next rounds.